besworks/ZenoQueue/README.md

 task.abort();
 ```

-Note, tasks can only be aborted before they have started.
+**Note**: tasks can only be aborted before they have started.
 If you need the ability to cancel a long running task, you should use an [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) signal in your callback.

 ```js
 const controller = new AbortController();